What You May Not Know About Food Storage

 Flour

-White bread or all-purpose flour is good for 12-18 months.
-Be sure and check the best by date on the packages you purchase.
-I make bread, cinnamon rolls, bagels, and dinner rolls all the time, so I MUST have fresh flour, or the end result after baking will not be to my liking.
+White bread or all-purpose flour is suitable for 12-18 months.
+Be sure to check the best-by date on the packages you purchase.
+I always make bread, cinnamon rolls, bagels, and dinner rolls, so I MUST have fresh flour, or the result after baking will not be what I like.

 Brown Sugar